Focus on ways to relax and regulate body

 - If the youth has a history of problems with peers, consider having youth participate in group therapy to increase problem solving, social, and mood management skills.

-The Ohio Department of Mental Health and Addiction Services (OhioMHAS) and Ohio Department of Developmental Disabilities (DODD) collaborate on the statewide Trauma-Informed Care (TIC) Initiative intended to promote a greater sense of safety, security, and equality among consumers/clients.
+The Ohio Department of Behavioral Health (DBH) and Ohio Department of Developmental Disabilities (DODD) collaborate on the statewide Trauma-Informed Care (TIC) Initiative intended to promote a greater sense of safety, security, and equality among consumers/clients.

 These resiliency videos are intended to help those who work with youth build empathy and connection.